VectorOptimizationGroup/MOProblems.jl/README.md

 - **AP Problems**: Md.
 A. T. Ansary, & G. Panda, "A modified Quasi-Newton method for vector optimization problem," Optimization, vol. 64, no. 11, pp. 2289–2306, 2014.
 DOI: 10.1080/02331934.2014.947500

 - **BK Problems**: T. Binh To and U. Korn, "An evolution strategy for the multiobjective optimization," The Second International Conference on Genetic Algorithms, Brno, Czech Republic, 1996.

+- **DD Problems**: I. Das and J. E. Dennis, "Normal-boundary intersection: a new method for generating the Pareto surface in nonlinear multicriteria optimization problems," SIAM Journal on Optimization, vol. 8, no. 3, pp. 631–657, 1998.
+DOI: 10.1137/S1052623496307510

+- **DGO Problems**: D. Dumitrescu, C. Grosan, and M. Oltean, "A new evolutionary approach for multiobjective optimization," Studia Universitatis Babes-Bolyai, Informatica, vol. XLV, no. 1, pp. 51–68, 2000.

 - **ZDT Problems**: E. Zitzler, K. Deb, and L. Thiele, "Comparison of Multiobjective Evolutionary Algorithms: Empirical Results," Evolutionary Computation, vol. 8, no. 2, pp. 173-195, 2000.
 DOI: 10.1162/106365600568202